joshtriplett/highlight-stderr/README.md

 `bold white red`.

 `highlight-stderr` uses [`io-mux`](https://crates.io/crates/io-mux) to capture the stdout and stderr of the command.
+Like `io-mux`, `highlight-stderr` only runs on Linux.